flapjack/flapjack-diner/README.md

 Flapjack::Diner.status('example.com')
 ```

-The data is returned as a JSON list of checks, where each element is an associative array with the format returned from Flapjack::Diner.status(entity, check)
+The data is returned as an array of checks, where each element is a hash with the format returned from Flapjack::Diner.status(entity, check)

 ```
-// STATUS is an associative array with the format returned from Flapjack::Diner.status(entity, check) [STATUS, STATUS, ...]
+// STATUS is a hash with the format returned from Flapjack::Diner.status(entity, check) [STATUS, STATUS, ...]
 ```